Oscar5p/Project1-The-Friendly-Pub/README.md

 Our register page let's you create and account where you can take part of exclusive info about our pub!

+## Navigation

+It's every easy to know where you want to go on my webpage by using the navigation bar at the top of the screen.

 ## Programming Languages

 ### HTML5: